GitiHubi/deepPaper/README.md

-## Financial Audit Data Analytics Paper Collection
+## The Data Analytics in Financial Audits Paper Collection

-The **Financial Audit Data Analytics Paper Collection** is an academic paper collection that encompasses data analytics, machine learning, and deep learning papers that produce experimental results related to the **audit of transactional financial accounting data**.
-If you want to add/remove an article, please send an email to me via marco dot schreyer at unisg dot ch.
+The **Data Analytics in Financial Audits and Accounting Paper Collection** is a collection of academic publications that demonstrate the application of data analytics, machine learning, and deep learning techniques in the context of financial (statement) audits.
+The collected publications thereby focus on the analysis of transactional accounting data contained in Enterprise Ressource Planning (ERP) systems (such as SAP FI and/or Oracle Financials) usually examined in such audits.

 The setup up of the collection is currently 'work in progress'.
 Therefore, please don't expect an all-encompassing list of papers at this point.
+If you want to have an article added or removed, please send an email to me via marco dot schreyer at unisg dot ch.

 <br>